 Energy Goes Out The Window

 To help, a series of ratings exists which can help consumers decide which windows are not only the most energy-efficient, but cost-effective as well.
-These ratings have been adopted by the NFRC and are displayed on all NFRC-approved windows.
+These ratings adopted by the NFRC and displayed on all NFRC-approved windows.
 At the bottom of the post is a sample label with energy and performance ratings.
 Source: nfrc.org

 About Energy Performance Ratings

 U-Factor measures how well a product prevents heat from escaping a home or building.
 These ratings generally fall between 0.15 and 1.20.
 The lower the number (factor), the better a product is at keeping heat inside.
-During winter months, U-Factor is a particularly important rating especially in colder climates.
+During winter months, U-Factor is a particularly important rating.
+Especially in colder climates.
 In other countries, U-Factor may be displayed in metric units.

 Visible Transmittance (VT) measures the amount of light that is transmitted through a window.
 Like SHGC, VT is expressed as a number between 0 and 1.
 The higher the VT, the more daylight is allowed to pass through the window.